suny-am/mega/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
 The foolowing examples pertains to installing the required dependencies on MacOS.
-For distributions: refer to the [original source material](https://eliemichel.github.io/LearnWebGPU/getting-started/project-setup.html)

-##### CMake
+#### CMake

   ```sh
   # Make sure to install XCode via the App store first